Tag Archives: GCSE

 • Subtraction

-Note that addition doesn’t come ‘before’ subtraction – these operations have to be done in the order in which they occur in the sum, and it makes a difference to the answer, eg 4 – 3 + 2 = 3 if you do the operations in order, which is correct, but you’d get the wrong answer of -1 if you did 3 + 2 first.
+Note that division doesn’t come ‘before’ multiplication and addition doesn’t come ‘before’ subtraction.
+These operations have to be done in the order in which they occur in the sum, and it can make a difference to the answer, eg 4 – 3 + 2 = 3 if you do the calculations from left to right, which is correct, but if you did 3 + 2 first, you’d get -1, which is the wrong answer.

 Operator: the sign telling you which mathematical operation to do.
 The most common ones are +, -, x and ÷.